-- 42. (1) The Minister may make regulations regarding- - (a) any matter that in terms of this Act may or must be prescribed; - (b) the form and manner in which an application required under this Act must be 15 made: - (c) all matters related to accreditation, including but not limited to- - (i) the requirements regarding the business form of the dealers' association; - (ii) the recommended code of conduct for each type of dealers' 20 association; - (iii) the recommended disciplinary code for each type of dealers' association; and - (iv) guidelines for a fee structure; - (d) standard conditions to which registration is subject;

-- (e) conditions or exemptions with regard to dealing in different classes or kinds of second-hand goods; - (f) conditions or exemptions with regard to members of accredited associations; - (g) conditions with regard to dealing on different premises; - (h) the lay-out of registered premises with regard to different goods or classes of 30 goods; - (i) the format of a certificate which may be issued under this Act; - (i) the withdrawal or amendment of accreditation, registration or a certificate; - (k) the format of any notice contemplated in this Act; - after consultation with the Minister of Finance, fees payable for accreditation, 35 applications for registration or certificates; - (m) the format and content of any registers; - (n) the information to be furnished by dealers to consumers; - (o) the times during which dealers may acquire and dispose of second-hand goods; and

-(p) any ancillary or incidental administrative or procedural matter that it is necessary to prescribe for the proper implementation and administration of this Act.

-- (2) The Minister may make different regulations for different categories or classes of- - (a) associations and dealers; and - (b) second-hand goods or premises. - (3) A regulation made under subsection (1) may provide for a penalty, for any contravention thereof or for a failure to comply therewith, of a fine or imprisonment for a period not exceeding 12 months or to both a fine and such imprisonment.
+- 41. (1) The Minister may make regulations regarding- - (a) any matter that in terms of this Act may or must be prescribed; - (b) the form and manner in which an application required under this Act must be made; - (c) all matters related to accreditation, including but not limited to- - (i) the requirements regarding the business form of the dealers' 10 association; - (ii) the recommended code of conduct for each type of dealers' association; - (iii) the recommended disciplinary code for each type of dealers' association; and - (iv) guidelines for a fee structure; - (d) standard conditions to which registration is subject; - (e) conditions or exemptions with regard to dealing in different classes or kinds of second-hand goods; - (f) conditions or exemptions with regard to members of accredited associations; 20 - (g) conditions with regard to dealing on different premises; - (h) the lay-out of registered premises with regard to different second-hand goods or classes of second-hand goods; - (i) the format of a certificate which may be issued under this Act; - (j) the withdrawal or amendment of accreditation, registration or a certificate; 25 - (k) the format of any notice contemplated in this Act; - after consultation with the Minister of Finance, fees ayable for accreditation, applications for registration or certificates; - (m) the format and content of any registers; - (n) the information to be furnished by dealers to consumers: - (o) the times during which dealers may acquire and dispose of second-hard goods; and - (p) any ancillary or incidental administrative or procedural matter that it is necessary to prescribe for the proper implementation and administration of - (2) The Minister may make different regulations for different categories of classes of- - (a) associations and dealers; and - (b) second-hand goods or premises. - (3) A regulation made under system (1) may provide for a p/nal/y, for any 40 contravention thereof or for a fail are to comply therewith, of a fine or impresonment for a period not exceeding 12 mon/s or to both a fine and such imprisorment.